josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇩🇪_trauma_sovereignty_as_foreign_policy.md

 ## 💫 Script Inversion and Narrative Interregnum

+This is not simply ideological confusion.
+It is a form of emotional and narrative interregnum.

 Germany subsequently entered a transitional phase characterised by:
 - increased defence commitments,
 - reassessment of energy dependency,